 Management-intensive grazing (MiG) is difficult to define because of its flexibility.
 Simply put, MiG is a systems approach to keeping grazing animals of all kinds.
 It starts with goals (environmental, economic, and lifestyle) and progresses to a grazing plan that takes your unique circumstances into account.
 MiG has much to offer those who keep grazingContinue reading “What is Management-Intensive Grazing?”

-Permanent fencing is sometimes necessary, but it can also be costly.
-However, with a little time and effort (and a few Osage orange trees) you can make your own fence posts and save some money.
-Why Osage orange?
-It lasts.
-Once the wood dries, it’s iron tough.
-Just watch out for the thorns….
-You willContinue reading “How To Make Osage Orange Fence Posts”
+With a little time and effort (and a few Osage orange trees) you can make your own fence posts and save some money.

 Soil type is a key piece of the farming equation, one that will affect many of your practices.
 Here are just the basics of sand, silt, clay, and loam.